• How to build a campfire for cooking

 Fire-Safe Ovens and High-Efficiency Stoves for Outdoor Cooking

 |If you are unable to have a campfire due to fire restrictions, a solar oven a great alternative.
 All you need is sunlight, and you can bake, boil or steam without any flame.
 Another option is an enclosed stove, such as 'rocket stoves', which provide low emission, high efficiency contained fires for outdoor cooking.|

 SunOven® - for camp cooking in areas where fires are restricted.

-- bakes, boils, or steams any kind of food with the power of the sun - no fuel needed!
+- bakes, boils, or steams any kind of food with the power of the sun

 - ideal for everyday use in your back yard, at picnics, while camping, or in the event of a power failure